biopython/biopython.github.io/wiki/Phylo.md

 Tutorial](http://biopython.org/DIST/docs/tutorial/Tutorial.html) and the
 Bio.Phylo [API
 pages](http://biopython.org/DIST/docs/api/Bio.Phylo-module.html)
 generated from the source code.
+The [Phylo cookbook](Phylo_cookbook "wikilink") page has more examples of how to use this module, and the [PhyloXML](PhyloXML "wikilink") page describes how to attach graphical cues and additional information to a tree.

 Availability
 ------------